|Your Personal Biography

 Invitation into the “Legion of Honours” by the United Cultural Convention, U.S.A.

-Nominated to the “2012 Lifetime Achievement Award of the United Cultural Convention”, U.S.A.
+Nominated to the “2012 Lifetime Achievement Award of the United Cultural Convention” by the United Cultural Convention, Raleigh, North Carolina, U.S.A.

 Invitation to become “American Biographical Institute Academician Award”.